GrimOutlook/ts-analyzer/README.md

 ## Examples

-### Reading the payload from the first packet with a payload.
+### Get the payload from the first packet with a payload.

 ```rust
 extern crate ts_analyzer;